joakim-brannstrom/dextool/plugin/mutate/README.md

 ### On a CMake project

-Let's use the [Google Test project](https://github.com/google/googletest) as an example.
+Let's pick the [Google Test project](https://github.com/google/googletest) as an example.

 When using Dextool mutate on a CMake project, the typical workflow is to:
 ```sh